Royalty audit information

 - in the case of the Petroleum Royalty Act 2023 (PRA), the recovery of petroleum at the wellhead

-- have documentation to fully support the value of a saleable mineral commodity or petroleum and eligible expenditure
+- have documents to fully support the value of a saleable mineral commodity or petroleum and eligible expenditure

 - declared and paid the correct provisional and residual royalties

-- any other relevant matters that affect the calculation and payment of royalties.
+- can support any other relevant matters that affect the calculation and payment of royalties.

-Generally, an audit covers up to a five-year period.
-The audit period can change according to individual circumstances.
-There are however, no time limits on how far back you may be audited if you intentionally or recklessly evade or avoid the payment of royalties.
+Generally, an audit covers up to a 5-year period, although can change according to individual circumstances.
+However, there is no time limit on how far back you may be audited if you intentionally or recklessly evade or avoid paying royalties.

 There is no set time limit on how long an audit may take.
 This depends on: